forum From Dark to Light, From Madness to Sanity (1-1, Closed, Mature)

 Bloom glanced at Stella, and the princess vocalized what all the girls were basically thinking.
 "Miss Dowling, how can we heal you?"

 Farah inhaled deeply, and her exhale was shaky at best.
 "You must do something only one of you has done before."
-Her eyes locked on Bloom as she spoke.
+Her peepers locked on Bloom as she spoke.
 "You must figure out how to access the transformation magic within yourselves."

 @Serpentess health_and_safety language